sd2psXtd/gameDB/README.md

 - **Title:** The title of the game
 - **Parent ID:** In case of multi disc games: The Id of Disc 1

+*Note: Arcade/COH cards don't need a prefix (all NM) and also don't need a parent id.
+Therefore there's only the id to offset mapping and the name list.*

 ## Format